AIML-research/AIML-research.github.io/_pages/home.md

 permalink: /
 ---

-The Artificial Intelligence and Machine Learning (AIML) group, lead by Prof. Dr. Eirini Ntoutsi, focuses on researching and developing intelligent algorithms that address *real-world data challenges* and contribute to the overall improvement of the society.
+The Artificial Intelligence and Machine Learning (AIML) group, lead by Prof. Dr. Eirini Ntoutsi, focuses on researching and developing intelligent algorithms that address *real-world data challenges* and contribute to *social good*.
 Three fundamental questions drive our work: *How can we build intelligent machines for the real world?* Equally important, *what kind of intelligence do we aspire to build?* And *can AI exhibit creativity?*

 These questions guide our research into cutting-edge advancements in artificial intelligence and machine learning.
 Our ongoing research includes: